Behavioral Health Care Manager Essentials: A Self-Guided Overview

 Each of the seven sections below include learning objectives, articles, videos, and other introductory information about the section topic.
 Click on any or all sections that you would like to learn more about.

 Objective 1: Learn the foundational concepts of the collaborative care approach, including its evidence base and core principles

 - Watch Daniel's Story: An Introduction to Collaborative Care to learn about Daniel's experience being treated by a collaborative care team

 - Watch an Introduction to Collaborative Care (25 minutes)

-- Understand the roles and responsibilities of members of the collaborative care team
+Objective 2: Learn the roles and responsibilities of the collaborative care team members

-Objective 3: Learn the roles and responsibilities of the collaborative care team members
+Objective 3: Understand the main tasks of collaborative care

 PART 2: THE BEHAVIORAL HEALTH CARE MANAGER ROLE

 Objective 1: Understand the core responsibilities of the care manager